Barbeque Chicken Quesadilla with Papaya and Brie

 - Layer 1 tablespoon barbeque sauce, ½ cup chicken, 2 ounces Brie cheese, about ¼ of the papaya, ¼ of the cilantro, and ¼ of the green onion onto a tortilla.
 Top with a second tortilla and press to flatten slightly.
 Repeat process with remaining ingredients.

 These crowd-pleasing quesadillas are adaptable to so many ingredient changes.
-If you can't find a good papaya, swap in another fruit, like thin slices of mango or pineapple.
+If you can't find a good papaya, swap in another fruit, like thin slices of mango or peaches.
 You can also try another cheese, such as Camembert or Monterey Jack.
 Skip the chicken for a vegetarian version; you can still spread the barbeque sauce onto the bottom tortilla though.
 Use whole wheat tortillas for a little extra fiber or corn tortillas to make it gluten-free!

 What others are saying